senacor/cloud-native-training/05_service-mesh/README.md

 * Tracing
 * A/B Deployments
-* Authentication
-* Authorization
+* Authentication and Authorization

+The 3 exercise groups are optional.
+You can either do Tracing, A/B Deployments or Authentication and Authorization.
+The last one is the most difficult one.

+You can do them in any order, but you must do first Authentication, next Authorization.

-Use your minikube installation for that, not AWS.
+You can use your AWS installation for all exercises.

-## Step 1 - Deploy ISTIO
+## Required Step 1 - Deploy ISTIO

 Deploy istio service mesh in your kubernetes.